plfa/plfa.github.io/pages/HOWTO.md

 ---
-title     : "Instructions"
-permalink : /HOWTO/
+title     : "Checklists for various tasks" permalink : /HOWTO/
 ---

-# Announcements
+# Publishing an announcement

 PLFA announcements are files with names of the form `YYYY-0M-0D-SLUG.md`, where `YYYY` is the long year, `0M` is the zero-padded month, `0D` is the zero-padded day, and `SLUG` is the URL slug for the post, usually an URL-safe version of the title.